(Music Artist - Vocals, Guitar)

-Fast forward several years and Eden now had two children of her own and was starting a new life in the aftermath of a separation.
-Also walking away from a devoted religious lifestyle - and with no formal qualifications - she turned to music as a means to help support herself and her children.
+Fast forward several years and Eden now had two children of her own and was starting a new life in the aftermath of a separation and her decision to lead a secular lifestyle.
+With no formal qualifications, she turned to music as a means to help support herself and her children.
 She teamed up with two friends that had similar backgrounds and began singing and performing for tips in restaurants and other areas throughout São Paulo, Brazil.

 “Our guitar player only owned an electric guitar so we borrowed a home-made banjo-looking one from a friend that we nicknamed ‘pizza’,” Eden laughs about now.
 “We learned and sang popular songs in English that people wanted to hear, and two of us were foreigners so we really stood out.
 Most of the time we performed without amplification so it forced us to perfect our vocal harmonies in a way that was both loud and projected but that also blended well and kept people engaged.”